MadeByMike/madebymike/_posts/2015-06-15-fluid-type-calc-examples.md

 ##Fluid type mixin

 [Indrek Paas](https://twitter.com/indrekpaas) developed a Sass mixin to help make fluid type using this technique easier.
-(You can find the latest fluid type Sass mixin here)[http://sassmeister.com/gist/7f22e44ace49b5124eec].
+[You can find the latest fluid type Sass mixin here](http://sassmeister.com/gist/7f22e44ace49b5124eec).

 I use a slightly modified version to generate the examples on this page.